 For some of these puzzles the large number of digits is required to prevent the formation of spurious infinitesimal faces.
 PuzzleGeometry automatically considers any points within 1e-9 of each other to be coincident.
 Puzzles can combine vertex, face, and edge moves arbitrarily.

 PuzzleGeometry includes a default 2D net unfolding for each of the five Platonic solids, a default face naming scheme, a default color scheme, a default face precedence order, and a default 3D rendering.
-The face names must be prefix-free (that is, no face name can be the prefix of another face name).
-Edges are named (non-uniquely) as the concatenation of two face names, and vertices are named (non-uniquely) as the concatenation of three to five face names, depending on how many planes come together at the vertex.
-The faces in a vertex name can start with any face, but they must proceed clockwise around the vertex (so on the cube, URF is fine, but UFR is not.)
+Edges are named (non-uniquely) as the concatenation of two face names, and vertices are named (non-uniquely) as the concatenation of three to five face names, in any order.
+The face names can be prefix-free (that is, no face name can be the prefix of another face name); if they are prefix-free, edge and vertex names are concatenated without an underscore separator.
+Otherwise, the face names are separated by an underscore.
+When typing moves, the underscore separator is always allowed, even if the set of face names is prefix-free.

 Since all the cutting planes are aligned with faces, edges, or vertices, the grips (axis of rotations for moves) are also associated with these; this is the basis of the move notation.
 Thus, on the 3x3x3 cube, U is a minimal clockwise rotation of the up face; on the helicopter cube, UF is a minimal clockwise rotation of the edge joining the up and front faces.
 Jumbling is not supported so this minimal rotation is a 180 degree rotation on edges.
 On the skewb, moves are URF and so on.